 When it comes to fish oil, we must consider a supplement’s sustainability.
 How good can a product be for our bodies if it involves decimating an endangered fish population in the wild or factory farming fish in less-than-ideal conditions?
 A sustainable fish oil supplement is better for our bodies and the world, with the bonus of a lower likelihood of trying to refill the supplement one day and finding out you can’t because all of the fish are gone.

 Natural Force takes the crown in sustainability on multiple fronts.
-They’re a Certified B-Corporation that meets high social and environmental standards and uses a glass bottle to hold high-concentration liquid fish oil.
-They use wild-caught Atlantic menhaden fish to make the oil.
-Menhaden fish are incredibly oily (meaning Natural Force must catch fewer fish to get the same amount of fish oil) and are protected by strict fishing and conservation laws.
-That means there’s little to no risk of overfishing this ecologically crucial species, ensuring global and personal health.
+It’s a Certified B-Corporation that meets high social and environmental standards and uses a glass bottle to hold high-concentration liquid fish oil.
+The company uses wild-caught Atlantic menhaden fish to make the oil.
+Menhaden fish are incredibly oily (meaning Natural Force can catch fewer fish to get the same amount of fish oil) and are protected by strict fishing and conservation laws.
+That means there’s little risk of overfishing this ecologically crucial species, ensuring global and personal health.

 Fish oil supplements are a way to infuse omega-3 fatty acids into your daily life.
 Fish are naturally a great source of fatty acids, but sometimes it’s easier to pop a pill than grill a piece of salmon.
-The American Cardiovascular Association recommends eating two servings of fatty fish every week (about eight ounces), which most people don’t achieve.
-Fish oil supplements can help to fill in that nutritional gap.
+The HHS and USDA’s 2020-2025 edition of the Dietary Guidelines for Americans includes recommendations that adults eat 8oz of fish every week (for 1,600-2,000 calorie diets).13 Most people don’t reach this recommendation, so fish oil supplements can help to fill in that nutritional gap.

 Some non-fish sea creatures, like mussels, are also rich in fatty acids.
 New Zealand green-lipped mussels are a common alternative to replace fish oil in some omega-3 supplements.

-Fish oil supplies fatty acids to your body.
-Fatty acids build lipids necessary for all of our cells to function; in nature, they almost always show up alongside glycerin to make triglycerides.
-There are four major categories of fatty acids:
+Before delving into omega fatty acids and omega-3s, specifically, the chart below offers a quick breakdown of the four major categories of fatty acids.
+Healthy fatty acids help build the lipids necessary for all of our cells to function and, in nature, they almost always show up alongside glycerol to make triglycerides.

-While there’s still a lot of research to be done, right now, we know that omega fatty acids influence and support a healthy body by:
+While there’s still a lot of research to be done, we do know that omega fatty acids may support a healthy body by:5

 Omega-3s aren’t just one chemical, either.
 They are a category of fatty acids that all have different sources and uses in the body.
 We’ve rounded up information about the four most common types here.

 EPA is one of the two most common omega-3 fatty acids (alongside DHA) in fish oil.
 Most studies look at EPA and DHA together, but when studied on their own, EPA appears to be the primary compound that helps to keep blood from clotting and reduces triglyceride levels.
-One recent study found that an EPA supplement on its own lowered the risk of heart attack by 25% in patients with a history of cardiovascular disease.
-Both EPA and DHA lower inflammation.
+One recent study found that an EPA supplement on its own lowered the risk of heart attack by 25% in patients with a history of cardiovascular disease.24 Both EPA and DHA may lower inflammation.25

 DHA is the other most common omega-3 fatty acid found in fish oil.
-It’s long been known to reduce blood pressure and calm a high resting heart rate independently of EPA, though the two share many common features.
-It’s also an excellent anti-inflammatory agent.
+It’s long been known to help reduce blood pressure and calm a high resting heart rate independently of EPA, though the two share many common features.26 It’s also an excellent anti-inflammatory agent.
 There’s no well-established daily suggested intake of DHA yet.
-Still, medical professionals generally recommend taking about 500mg of EPA and DHA if you don’t have a history of heart problems.
+Still, some researchers recommend taking about 500mg of EPA and DHA if you don’t have a history of heart problems.27

 DPA is the little brother to more well-known compounds like EPA and DHA.
-It’s often found in fish in smaller amounts than EPA and DHA and is not generally considered one of the essential omega-3s, though public perception is changing.
-Nevertheless, research shows that it doesn’t improve cardiovascular health, even when used in combination with EPA and DHA.
-Some fish oil supplements — particularly those made from menhaden fish, the number one source of DPA — include it anyway.
+It’s often found in fish in smaller amounts than EPA and DHA and is generally not considered to be one of the essential omega-3s.
+This might be due to research showing that it doesn’t improve cardiovascular health, even when used in combination with EPA and DHA.28 Nevertheless, some fish oil supplements — particularly those made from menhaden fish, the number one source of DPA — include it anyway.

-ALA is the plant-based omega-3 you’re most likely to find in supplements.
-It provides a vegetarian- and vegan-friendly alternative to things like fish oil, often through algal oil (like the fish eat) or from nuts and seeds.
-Some recent studies have investigated its anti-inflammatory and antioxidant properties, proposing that it might work to help soothe symptoms of central nervous system diseases like Alzheimer’s and Parkinson’s.
-If you aren’t allergic to fish or shellfish and aren’t squeamish about eating fish, we recommend taking a fish oil supplement because it provides a bigger punch.
+ALA is the omega-3 you’re most likely to find in vegan or vegetarian omega-3 supplements.
+It provides a plant-based alternative to fish oil, often through algal oil (like the fish eat) or from nuts and seeds.
+Some recent studies have investigated its anti-inflammatory and antioxidant properties, proposing that it might work to help soothe symptoms of central nervous system diseases like Alzheimer’s and Parkinson’s.29 If you aren’t allergic to fish or shellfish and aren’t squeamish about eating fish, we recommend taking a fish oil supplement since it provides more omega-3s in the end.

-Contemporary Western diets have replaced many sources of omega-3s with omega-6, which is a much less beneficial PUFA.
-Anyone who doesn’t eat at least eight ounces of fatty fish weekly can feel extra support from taking fish oil supplements to rebalance their omega-3 levels.
+Contemporary Western diets have replaced many sources of omega-3s with omega-6, which leads to many people missing out on some of the benefits of a proper omega-3 to omega-6 ratio (like a lower risk of cardiovascular disease).21 22 Anyone who doesn’t eat at least the recommended 8oz of fatty fish weekly can get extra support from taking fish oil supplements to boost their omega-3 levels.

 Pregnant people need to take in more omega-3s to support their growing fetuses.
-Omega-3s help a growing baby build its brain and retinas, so while you might not be able to eat sushi, a fish oil supplement can help with everything from preventing preterm birth to a higher birth weight.
+Omega-3s help a growing baby build its brain and retinas,10 so while you might not be able to eat sushi, a fish oil supplement can help with everything from preventing preterm birth to a higher birth weight.31

 Other areas that fish oil supplements might help with (but that don’t have the science yet to fully confirm) include:

 Generally, fish oil supplements are safe.
-You might experience some mild stomach upset, bad breath, or heartburn if you take too much.
+You might experience some mild stomach upset, bad breath, or heartburn if you take too much, though.

 You should always reach out to your doctor before starting any supplement, especially if you take any medications or have any health concerns.

-Sometimes, mercury and other hard metals can build up in fish because of environmental pollution.
+Sometimes, mercury and other heavy metals can build up in fish because of environmental pollution.
 This is more likely to affect larger fish (since they eat smaller ones, compounding mercury levels), but since we often eat or press these larger fish (like tuna), we are at risk for higher mercury levels.
-Older studies have found that almost 90% of people have higher mercury levels than recommended, and those who ate more fish were more likely to have higher levels.
+Older studies have found that almost 90% of people have higher mercury levels than recommended, and those who ate more fish were more likely to have even higher levels.33

 However, that doesn’t mean that you should completely avoid fish or fish oil.
 Heavy metals are almost always removed during the refining and processing of fish oil.
-Both independent third-party testing organizations and researchers have come to the same conclusion: virtually no fish oil supplements on the market contain mercury.
-Before being sold, most fish oil supplements are tested for mercury and other heavy metals to be sure.
+Both independent third-party testing organizations and researchers have come to the same conclusion: virtually no fish oil supplement on the market contains mercury.9 Before being sold, most fish oil supplements are tested for mercury and other heavy metals to be sure.
 This information should be readily available in a Certificate of Analysis or third-party testing results.

 If you’re concerned about your mercury levels, our guide to the best at-home heavy metal tests might help soothe your worries.

-Natural Force’s Pure Omega-3 liquid fish oil doesn’t taste like fish.
-With the addition of monk fruit, a natural sweetener with zero calories, and natural lemon flavor, it tastes strangely like lemon curd or a lemon cake.
+During our testing, we were pleased to discover that Natural Force’s Pure Omega-3 liquid fish oil doesn’t taste like fish.
+With the addition of monk fruit, a natural sweetener with zero calories, and natural lemon flavoring, it tastes strangely like lemon curd or a lemon cake.
 There’s no oily texture that stays behind in your mouth, and you won’t experience any fishy burps afterward.

-But that’s not the only reason that Natural Force Pure Omega-3 is our top choice for fish oil supplements.
+But that’s not the only reason why this product is our top choice for fish oil supplements.
 All of its fish oil comes from sustainably harvested, wild-caught menhaden fish, the best natural source of DPA, along with other omega-3s like EPA and DHA.
 (DPA doesn’t have any additional benefits that we know of, but it’s nice to identify anyway.)
 The supplement facts reflect Pure Omega-3’s quality, as one teaspoon of the fish oil contains: